Igorot revolt: Aftermath

-The decisive Igorot victory taught the Spanish that they could not subjugate the Zambal, Tingguian, and Igorot peoples by force of arms alone.
-In 1606, the Spanish called on lowland peoples from Ilocos and Pangasinan to take up arms and enslave the Igorot people.
+The decisive Igorot victory taught the Spaniards that they could not subjugate the Zambal, Tingguian, and Igorot peoples by force of arms alone.
+In 1606, the Spaniards called on lowland peoples from Ilocos and Pangasinan to take up arms and enslave the Igorot people.

-The Spanish would never come to completely control the interior of the Cordillera mountains, and were considered functionally independent.
+The Spaniards would never come to completely control the interior of the Cordillera Mountains, and were considered functionally independent.
 The Spanish repeatedly launched attacks into Igorot territory over the years but were always repelled.

 The Spanish government begrudgingly had to accept Igorot independence.
 In 1662, Governor-General Diego de Salcedo admitted that the mountains of Ilocos and Pangasinan were inhabited by the Igorots, who were the "owners of the gold mines and enemies of the Christians."
 In 1779, a Spanish official noted that leaving "Igorot crimes" unpunished was "a shameful thing for our nation ... and a mockery and cause for laughter among other foreigners."
-Governor Fernando Primo de Rivera, a century later, also noted that it was "humiliating for Spain" for Igorot peoples to "not only live in pre-Christian backwardness, but commit crimes even to the extent of collecting tribute from Christian towns themselves without receiving any punishment for their boldness."
+Governor-General Fernando Primo de Rivera, a century later, also noted that it was "humiliating for Spain" for Igorot peoples to "not only live in pre-Christian backwardness, but commit crimes even to the extent of collecting tribute from Christian towns themselves without receiving any punishment for their boldness."

-Igorot independence was substantially challenged when the Spanish colonial government sent Colonel Guillermo Galvey through Benguet, Lepanto, Bontoc, and Ifugao in 1829-1839.
+Igorot independence was substantially challenged when the Spanish colonial government sent Colonel Guillermo Galvey through Benguet, Lepanto, Bontoc, and Ifugao in 1829–1839.
 Benguet would be the first Igorots to be officially listed as Spanish subjects, followed by Lepanto and Bontoc in 1859.

 The last Spanish census of 1898 noted 120,444 pagans recognizing vassalage to the King of Spain.
 Despite this, Spanish control was tenuous, owing to repeated incidents of attacks by Igorot people against Spanish garrisons.